-As in Linda, the out v primitive inserts tuple v into the tuple space of the local node.
+As in Linda, the out t primitive inserts tuple t into the tuple space of the local node.
 The remote out h, v primitive inserts tuple v in the tuple space of host h.
-Remote out is asynchronous meaning that if host h is not reachable the operation immediately returns after leaving tuple v stored in space of the issuing host h'.
+The remote out primitive is asynchronous meaning that if host h is not reachable the operation returns after leaving the tuple v temporarily stored in space of the issuing host h'.
 When a communication path is established between h' and h the tuple is automatically transmitted to its final destination.

-The in p, x primitive removes a tuple that matches pattern p from the local space and binds it to x.
-If there are several matching tuples, one of them is chosen non-deterministically.
-If there is no matching tuple, the calling thread remains blocked until the operation can be completed.
-The remote operation specifies a remote host name as a parameter as in in h, p, x.
+As in Linda, the in t, x primitive removes a tuple matching pattern t from the local space of a node and binds it to x.
+If there are several matching tuples, one of then is chosen non-deterministically.
+If there is no matching tuple, the calling thread remais blocked until the operation can be completed.
+The remote operation specifies a remote host name as a parameter as in in h, v, x.

 The non-blocking version of in is called inp (probe in).
-If it is not possible for inp p, x to match a tuple, a null reference is bound to name x.
+If it is not possible for inp t, x to match a tuple, a null reference is binded to the name x.
 There is also a remote version for the inp operation.
 The last primitive of the in family is called ing.
-The operation ing p, a retrieves from the local tuple space all tuples which match pattern p and stores them into the array a.
+The operation ing t, a[] retrieves from the local tuple space all tuples matching pattern t and stores them into the array a.
 The operation does not block the calling thread if no tuple is found.

-In order to retrieve information from tuple spaces without removing data PeerSpaces provides a reading operation.
-The $\mathbf{rd} p, x$ operation is similar to a local in but it does not change the state of the tuple space.
-The remote version of the operation is $\mathbf{rd} h, p, x$ and the non blocking version is named \mathbf{rdp} .
-Like rd, the non-blocking operation also has a remote version.
-Finally, rdg p, a fills the array a with all tuples in the local space matching pattern p.
+In order to retrieve information from tuple spaces without removing the data PeerSpaces provides a reading operation.
+The rd t, x operation is similar to a local in but it does not change the state of the tuple space.
+The remote version of the operation is rd h, v, x and the non blocking version is named rdp.
+Like rd, the non blocking operation also has a remote version.
+Finally, rdg t, a[] fills the array a with all tuples in the local space matching pattern t.